clingen-data-model/allele/source/allele/conceptual/allele_instance/nucleotide_allele_instance.md

 See also [AlleleInstance](allele_instance.html)

 A variant allele representation at a specific nucleotide.
-This can represent an observation at a single SimpleGenomicAllele or a single SimpleTranscriptAllele.
+This can represent an observation at a single GenomicAlleleInstance or a single TranscriptAlleleInstance.

-SimpleNucleotideAllele is an abstract class, so any SimpleNucleotideAllele must be either a SimpleGenomicAllele or a SimpleTranscriptAllele.
+NucleotideAlleleInstance is an abstract class, so any NucleotideAlleleInstance must be either a GenomicAlleleInstance or a TranscriptAlleleInstance.

-The point of this class is to facilitate aggregation between SimpleGenomicAllele and SimpleTranscriptAllele at the CanonicalVariant level.
+The point of this class is to facilitate aggregation between GenomicAlleleInstance and TranscriptAlleleInstance at the CanonicalVariant level.

 Attributes
 --------------------